-On the heels of the recent Tudor Heritage Black Bay 200M Automatic Diver (Ref.
-79220R) the Swiss watchmaker has also presented another, even more extreme model that is inspired by their “classic” pieces.
-Although clearly not a reissue in the true meaning of the word, this new Tudor Pelagos Diver Titanium 500M (ref.
-25500TN) automatic diving watch is strongly influenced by the 1968 Tudor Snowflake Ref.
-7021 model.
-Not being a tool watch any longer, the premium-priced 25500TN looks a lot more refined than its predecessor.
+On the heels of the recent Heritage Black Bay 200M Automatic Diver (Ref.
+79220R) the Swiss watchmaker has also presented an even more extreme model that is claimed to be inspired by their “classic” pieces.
+Although not a reissue in the true meaning of the word, this new Tudor Pelagos Diver Titanium 500M (ref.
+25500TN) is strongly influenced by the 1968 Tudor Snowflake Ref.
+7021.
+Not being a tool watch any longer, the premium-priced 25500TN is a lot more refined than its predecessor.

-The square-box shaped hour markers are integrated into the bezel flange and the hands seem to be a trifle wider.
+The square-box shaped hour markers are integrated into the bezel flange and the hands are a trifle wider.
 The famous magnifying lens over the date window has also gone, which is a pity.
 Oh, and, measuring in whole 42 millimeters in diameter, the new model, which is now crafted not from steel, but from lighter titanium alloy, is two millimeters wider than the original.

-Also, this model features a very impressive (although not really practical) water resistance rating of 500 meters and even sports a helium release valve (at 9 hours) that saves the sapphire crystal from popping out during fast decompression.
+Also, this model features an impressive (also, superficial for an “office diver”) water resistance rating of 500 meters and even sports a helium release valve (at 9 hours) that saves the sapphire crystal from popping out during fast decompression.

 Trying to differentiate Rolex and Tudor brands, the Swiss watchmaker has always adhered to “no in-house movements for the poor man’s watch” and this model is no exception here.